engr101staff/engr101matlab/_sources/intro_to_cpp/main.rst

   :feedback_d: Incorrect.
 The equation has only two inputs--T and W.

   I want to write a program to compute windchill.
 How many inputs are there to the program? :code:`windchill = 35.7 + (0.6 * T) - (35.7 * power(W, 0.16) + (0.43 * T * power(W, 0.16))`

+.. mchoice:: jh-inputs_02_inputs_06
+  :author: Joe Hummel
+  :answer_a: 4
+  :answer_b: 3
+  :answer_c: 2
+  :answer_d: 1
+  :correct: c
+  :feedback_a: Incorrect.
+The equation doesn't have four variables, there are only two--T and W.
+  :feedback_b: Incorrect.
+The equation doesn't have three variables, there are only two--T and W.
+  :feedback_c: Correct!
+The equation has two variables--T and W.
+  :feedback_d: Incorrect.
+The equation has more than one variable--T and W.

+  How many variabless are there to the program? :code:`windchill = 35.7 + (0.6 * T) - (35.7 * power(W, 0.16) + (0.43 * T * power(W, 0.16))`

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Summary